TV TV Reviews

 Around the world, spies have been attacked when they were on missions.
 The global espionage community is so worried that MI6 finds The Doctor and the companions and brings them to London.
 When briefed the team split up: Yazz and Ryan go to San Francisco to investigate a tech entrepreneur whilst The Doctor and Graham head to Australia to meet a man who The Doctor thinks might know what’s going on.

 This episode was designed to be Doctor Who’s homage to the Bond franchise.
 The title, “Spyfall”, was a reference to Skyfall, arguably the best film of the Daniel Craig era.
-The episode itself featured usual scenes from the Bond series like the mission briefing, getting gadgets, and infiltrated a high-end party.
-When The Doctor and her companions go to Daniel Barton’s (Lenny Henry) birthday party the composer, Segun Akinola, got to his copyright-friendly version of the Bond theme.
-However, due to Doctor Who being a sci-fi fantasy show, the spy aspects of the episode were more like Agents of S.H.I.E.L.D. and Alias and the big set-pieces in the episode made “Spyfall” look like a British version of these big American shows.
+The episode itself featured usual scenes from the Bond series like the mission briefing, getting gadgets, and infiltrating a high-end party.
+When The Doctor and her companions go to Daniel Barton’s (Lenny Henry) birthday party the composer, Segun Akinola, gets to his copyright-friendly version of the Bond theme.
+However, due to Doctor Who being a sci-fi fantasy show, the spy aspects of the episode were more like Agents of S.H.I.E.L.D. and Alias, and the big set-pieces in the episode made “Spyfall” look like a British version of these big American shows.
 However, being a British show, the action set-pieces looked cheap.

 A smaller influence was Black Mirror.
 Daniel Barton was essentially a Mark Zuckerberg/Steve Jobs type figure and his company was Google.
 His role in the episode was to provide some of the show’s social commentary because Barton is super rich, and his company was argued to be more powerful than most countries.
 As O (Sacha Dhawan) states that most governments are ignorant about tech issues so outsource it to the private sector: giving them power.

 One of the biggest changes Chris Chibnall made when he took over Doctor Who increased the number of companions.
-This was an issue with the previous season because Yazz got little character development and at times seem like a third wheel.
+This was an issue with the previous season because Yazz got little character development and at times seemed like a third wheel.
 Four people in the Tardis felt like too much.
 The first part of “Spyfall” makes use of the bigger crew by having them go to two locations at once.
 The spy story allows for international travel, even if it’s obvious “Spyfall” wasn’t filmed in California or Australia.

 The biggest selling point of “Spyfall” was getting Stephen Fry to play C, the head of MI6.
 But Dhawan’s O was the more important character.
 O was shown to be intelligent but awkward and acts as a Doctor fanboy.
 At the end of the episode, it was revealed that O was really The Master and he was really the mastermind behind all the events.